outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - apply the 'opposite' of or 'differences' to the 'negative' structure (error structures, sub-optimal solutions, neutral structures)

   - add to solution automation workflows

+    - apply definitions to identify structures like requirements (required inputs like 'core functions' to an intent like 'build a structure') that can be used to identify useful structures
+      - example: for the 'find a prediction function' problem this would take the form of identifying 'core functions' as structures 'required' to be useful since anything is necessarily constructed from the only available core functions, so identifying core functions is useful for intents like identifying components/subsets of a structure or building a structure

     - apply interface structures that are useful in identifying useful structures like 'individual variable causative potential (impact)' to identify structures useful for multiple intents like 'preserving info' and 'adding info'
       - example: for the 'find a prediction function' problem, this would take the form of a 'variable network that isolates variables, where each data point is represented as a horizontal sequence of the variable network, where differences in a variable value are depicted by vertical differences', allowing the change structures such as 'change patterns' of each variable value to be represented separately from other variables, so the interface structures like patterns of each variable can be more clearly identified, as a 'variable' is a change structure, so isolating the change structures (like 'patterns' and 'causative potential') of each 'variable' change structure is a useful application of the 'change' interface (resulting in the 'individual variable change patterns') to the 'change' interface application (resulting in the 'variable network')